How To Use NPS To Drive Growth For Your SaaS

 In response, Kommunicate built checklists to guide users through the necessary steps to get full functionality from Kommunicate’s product:

-Use NPS to prioritize your roadmap
+3. Use NPS to prioritize the roadmap

 Of course, you’ll have to balance between your product positioning and listening to user feedback.
-If you run a social media scheduler, adding a popular new social media integration makes sense, but keep in mind that not all feature requests coming from customers need to be implemented.
+If you run a social media scheduler, adding a popular new social media integration makes sense, but keep in mind not all feature requests coming from customers need to be implemented.

-This could be either to explain why their request is not a priority for your company and how your customers can still achieve their job to be done, or to let them know that you’ve heard them and the request for the new feature will be implemented.
+What’s important is to follow up with users who suggest new features.
+Either to explain why their request is not a priority for your company and how your customers can still achieve their job to be done, or to let them know that you’ve heard them and the request for the new feature will be implemented.

-Not to mention, offering those customers the chance to be the first to try the new feature, and then ask them for feedback before you roll it out to all of your users is the way towards customer success and your company’s growth.
+Not to mention offering those customers the chance to be the first to try the new feature, and then ask them for feedback before you roll it out to all of your users is the way towards customer success and your company’s growth.
 When your users feel like they are members of your team, they are happier to remain as customers.

-Use NPS to reduce churn
+4. Use NPS to reduce customer churn

-Your NPS Detractors are the most likely to churn – they’re not seeing the value in your product, or they’re having enough difficulty to consider leaving.
+Your NPS detractors are the most likely to churn – they’re not seeing the value in your product, or they’re having enough difficulty to consider leaving.

 Net promoter scores are a good indicator of customer sentiment.
 A good NPS score means you have nothing to worry about, but NPS scores below 6 indicate detractors that are at a high risk of churn.

-Cross-reference your detractor score customer data with their in-app behavior analytics data to get a complete picture and highlight patterns that lead to increase customer churn.
+Cross-reference your detractor score customer data with their in-app behavior analytics data to get a complete picture and highlight patterns that lead to customer churn.

 One way to do it is to look at feature usage.